-constant at a minimum; the voltage on pin 8 jumps suddenly to a positive maximum (B to C) while that on pin 6 changes little or none at all; the voltage on pin 6 drops from C to D while the voltage on pin 8 also drops; and finally, the voltage on pin 8 drops back to a minimum from D to A.
+The cyclogram of Fig. 3-21 shows then that the voltage on pin 6 rises to a maximum while the voltage on pin 8 remains constant at a minimum; the voltage on pin 8 jumps suddenly to a positive maximum (B to C), while that on pin 6 changes little or none at all; the voltage on pin 6 drops from C to D, while the voltage on pin 8 also drops; and finally, the voltage on pin 8 drops back to a minimum from D to A.

-Fig. 3-17.
-Cyclogram comparing plate voltage variations on pin 6 with cathode voltage variations for circuit of Fig. 3-12.
+Fig. 3-23.
+Cyclogram comparing plate voltage variations of pin 6 with grid voltage variations on pin 7 for circuit of Fig. 3-16.

-If pin 8 is connected to the vertical input and pin 1 is connected to the horizontal input, the cyclogram of Fig. 3-18 is obtained.
+If pin 8 is connected to the vertical input and pin 1 is connected to the horizontal input, the cyclogram of Fig. 3-22 is obtained.
 This shows the relationship between cathode voltage variation and plate 1 voltage variation.
 The brightest part of the trace is at A, indicating slowest movement.
 Between B and C a somewhat faster movement takes place, and all other parts of the curve are traced at high speed.
 A portion of the curve at A and E is expanded to show detail.
-This shows a minor reversal of direction of horizontal movement at E, corresponding to the portion of the curve in Fig. 3-13 just to the right of the voltage spike.
+This shows a minor reversal of direction of horizontal movement at E, corresponding to the portion of the curve in Fig. 3-17 just to the right of the voltage spike.

-Analysis of Fig. 3-18 is as follows: plate voltage and cathode voltage rise together at a rapid rate from A to B; at B, cathode voltage reverses direction, but plate voltage continues to rise, both changing value at a slower rate than at first; at C, plate voltage begins to fall; at D, cathode voltage is almost at minimum, and plate voltage falls rapidly to E where a momentary reversal in direction occurs; from E to A, plate voltage falls more slowly, and cathode voltage reaches its lowest point.
+Analysis of Fig. 3-22 is as follows: plate voltage and cathode voltage rise together at a rapid rate from A to B; at B, cathode voltage reverses direction, but plate voltage continues to rise, both changing value at a slower rate than at first; at C, plate voltage begins to fall; at D, cathode voltage is almost at minimum, and plate voltage falls rapidly to E where a momentary reversal in direction occurs; from E to A, plate voltage falls more slowly, and cathode voltage reaches its lowest point.

-Fig. 3-19 is the result of connecting the vertical input to pin 7 and the horizontal input to pin 6.
+Fig. 3-23 is the result of connecting the vertical input to pin 7 and the horizontal input to pin 6.
 Since the signal at pin 6 is a sawtooth wave (in fact, it is the same signal used to drive the horizontal amplifier when an oscilloscope is operated in conventional manner), the result is almost the same as if the waveform at pin 7 were viewed conventionally.
-There are these differences: the waveform is automatically limited to one cycle; AB and BC occupy the same position in Fig. 3-19 as A'B' and B'C' in Fig. 3-16; CD occurs during the retrace time of the sawtooth waveform; and D'A' of Fig. 3-16 becomes DA of Fig. 3-19.
+There are these differences: the waveform is automatically limited to one cycle; AB and BC occupy the same position in Fig. 3-23 as A'B' and B'C' in Fig. 3-20; CD occurs during the retrace time of the sawtooth waveform; and D'A" of Fig. 3-20 becomes DA of Fig. 3-23.